 Having learnt about how speech and language difficulties are linked to dyslexia, I now realise this is something I’ve struggled with my whole life.
 From a matriarchal family of dominant women, it was hard to get a word in.
-My elder sister was/is funny, charismatic and I was, well bookish and ‘quiet’.
+My elder sister is funny, charismatic and I was, well, bookish.
 I was PAINFULLY shy.
 I would have a huge physical response to speaking in public or to strangers: sweaty palms, shaky voice, red face, rashy neck.
 It wasn’t until my thirties that I became more confident, slightly less introvert.

 I gave up work in order to care for my children and I took redundancy.
 It was not a huge sacrifice as I was not thriving at work.
 In a fast-paced, ambitious environment, I was like a fish out of water; lacking in diplomacy and sophistication.
 As someone rather harshly put it, I had been there so long, I was like a ‘piece of the furniture’.

 I have strived to be present for my children, have delighted in their questions and encouraged them to ask more.
 I’ve been happy for them to take risks; climb trees, get muddy, experience the world.
 Now, at 9 and 11, their needs are slightly different and evolving.
 Through my interest in dyslexia, I’ve started to reclaim a small part of myself, albeit linked to my son.

 Now, in the final year of an MA in SpLD (Specific Learning Difficulties/Dyslexia), I have loved being a student again, not something I had ever imagined.
-I don’t think I have ever stopped learning and researching.
+I don’t think I have ever stopped learning.
 My being a student has been something the family has had to honour and make time for.
-Often, this was hard to carve out.
+Often, this has been hard to carve out.
 The family is so used to my availability.